Astigmatism is an imperfection in the curvature of your eye’s cornea or lens.

 With either type of astigmatism, near and far vision is blurry because of the eye’s irregular shape.

-What Is Astigmatism?
+What Is the Main Cause of Astigmatism?

 In a normal eye, the cornea and lens focus light rays on the retina.